mikesugarcrm/UpgradeCoordinator/README.md

 Any patches that should be applied after all upgrades are complete go in `upgrades/final/files/post`

-Any upgrade scripts that should be run after all upgrades are complete for in `upgrades/final/scripts/post`
+Any upgrade scripts that should be run after all upgrades are complete go in `upgrades/final/scripts/post`

 The purpose of the `final` directory is to allow you to add another upgrade step without having to move patch files you want to run after all your upgrades are complete.